Skip to content

 What does init do?

-How does the object know the cache’s directory path?
-From the config attribute under the cache_dir key.
+How does the object know the path of the state directory?
+From the config attribute under the state_dir key.
 So make sure it is specified in the configuration.

 Example

-class MyStatefullCollector(CollectorWithStateMixin, BaseCollector):
+class MyStatefullCollector(StatefulCollectorMixin, BaseCollector):

-type = 'stream'
+raw_type = 'stream'

 config_spec = '''